UbuntuKylin/kylin-user-guide/data/guide-ubuntukylin/burner/en_US/index.md

 ![Fig. 8 Mirror recording interface-big](image/8.png)
 #### Use Steps
 ######  1) Select the disc mirror
-Click “Browse” and select the disc image users want to burn.
+Click "Browse" and select the disc image users want to burn.
 ###### 2) Click on the disc to be selected
 Select a disc to burn.(It is automatically displayed in the disc selection area when the system recognizes the disc).
 ######  3) Click to start burning
-On the basis of steps one and two, click “Start Burn” to start burning mirrors.
+On the basis of steps one and two, click "Start Burn" to start burning mirrors.
 The Mirror Burn Progress interface is shown in Fig. 9.

 ![Fig. 9 Mirror Burn Progress Interface](image/9.png)